 Lastly, by the triangle inequality and (H1)

 hence \eqref{eq:thm-rate} holds with $\beta=\delta\frac{1+c}{1-c}$ and $\mu_{\bar{x}}=c$. \end{pf}

-Theorem~\ref{thm:manifold-some-linear-convergence} implies that the sequence generated by the generalized alternating projection algorithm converges to a point in the intersection when started close enough.
+Theorem~\ref{thm:manifold-some-linear-convergence} implies that the sequence generated by the generalized alternating projection algorithm converges to a point in the intersection when initiated close enough to a point that satisfies Assumption~\ref{ass:regularity}.
 However, as is the case for the method of alternating projections, the rate predicted by $\sigma(S_{\T(x^{*})})$ is very conservative.
 We now show that the iterates converge to the intersection with the faster rate $\gamma(S_{\T(x^{*})})$ from Definition \ref{def:subdominant}.
 The theorem and proof are similar to that in \cite[Rem.
 4]{lewis-2008}, where the authors show it for alternating projections.